 By the time I reach Red’s Meadow, I’m tired and grumpy from the boring, downhill hiking.
 Reaching the valley also means that my hike is nearly over, which I’m not too pumped about.
 I stop at the restaurant and devour a plate of pancakes and eggs, and then shoulder my back one more time to finish out this section of the Sierra High Route.
 Another mile or two to Devil’s Postpile completes the hike!

 After spending a few minutes admiring the columnar basalt, I hike down to the Ranger’s station.
 I chat with the staff for a few minutes to get their opinion on the smoke.
 The air is so clean and the weather is so nice that I’m second guessing my choice to give up on finishing the route.
 I desperately want to keep hiking, but I’m not at all excited about hiking in the smoke for the last 75 miles.
 The words that finally convince me that continuing is a bad idea are, “this is the best day we’ve had in weeks!”
 The forecast calls for more dry weather, so it’s unlikely that the smoke will lighten.
-With some regret, I board the bus and say goodbye to the Sierra High Route for now.
+With much regret, I board the bus and say goodbye to the Sierra High Route for now.

 The next day, I and at least a dozen other backpackers ride the ESTA bus north toward Reno.
 Many of them are hiking the John Muir Trail or the Pacific Crest Trail, but they’re all on the bus for the same reason as me: we’ve all decided to leave the trail due to the smoke.
 I think all of us feel a little guilty to be leaving; it feels like giving up.
 But we take comfort in the company and remind ourselves that we’re out in the wilderness to experience awe and beauty, not to cough and choke and stare at walls of haze.
 At some later time, we’ll return to the Sierras and finish what we’ve begun.